x1ao4/mpv-integration-for-plex/README.md

 C:\Users\Username\AppData\Local\Plex\scripts
 C:\Users\Username\AppData\Local\Plex HTPC\scripts
 ```
 ## Script Usage

 Except `recordingBeta-keybinds.lua` which only supports MacOS, all other scripts support Plex for Windows/Mac/Linux and Plex HTPC for Windows/Mac/Linux, please make sure to restart the client after installing the script before using it.
 If the script does not work properly, it might have conflicts with other shortcuts on your operating system, you could try to change the shortcut keys by opening the script with a TextEdit/Notepad.

+## Known Issues

+- **Record screen (Beta)**: The recording might have issues with smoothness and stuttering, and does not support audio recording.
+- **Switch subtitles**: The subtitle option in the Plex interface will not change.
+Subtitle switching only takes effect on the screen and is only valid for the current playback.
+- **Adjust subtitle position**: This setting applies to the entire client until the next time the client is restarted.
+The subtitle position will be applied to all subtitles.
+- **Adjust subtitle size**: This setting applies to the entire client until the next time the client is restarted.
+The subtitle size will be applied to all subtitles.
+- **Adjust subtitle offset**: Subtitle offset is only valid for the current playback.